Frank Kitz: Life

 In 1880, Kitz merged the Rose Street Club with Joseph Lane's Homerton Social Democratic Club.
 This was closed by police in 1882, by which time the two had founded the Labour Emancipation League (LEL), a libertarian socialist organisation, which merged into the Social Democratic Federation two years later.
 In the new organisation, he became associated with William Morris, working with him politically, while also sometimes working for him, using his skills in dyeing.
 Along with most other former members of the LEL, he joined Morris' Socialist League split in 1885.
 Kitz worked with Lane to develop a radical leftist grouping in the new party, and in 1888 they achieved a majority, Kitz becoming the league's secretary.

 In the league's 1890 elections, Kitz was selected to replace Morris as editor of Commonweal, its journal.
 Morris then left the league, although Kitz retained a favourable opinion of him.
 Many other posts were won by anarchists supportive of violence, such as Charles Mowbray.
 Kitz disagreed with this, and resigned from the editorship in February 1891, when the league ceased national operations, instead associating himself with the Freedom group.

 Kitz maintained a low profile for the next twenty years, working full-time as a dyer, although he remained supportive of anarchism.
 In 1909, he began public speaking on anarchist matters again, and wrote his memoirs, published by Freedom in a series entitled "Recollections and Reflections".
 As a result of this activity, he lost his job, and found himself again in poverty.
 In his last years, he survived from the old age pension, while Freedom organised two financial appeals for him.
-Balham died on the 8th of January 1923 at St James' Infirmary in Balham, London.
+He died on 8 January 1923 at St James' Infirmary in Balham, London.